Contrastive Decoding Mitigates Score Range Bias in LLM-as-a-Judge: Experiments

 \paragraph{Similar score range biases exist across models from the same family} We first analyze the distribution of the output scores in the 2 to 6 score range (Figure~\ref{fig:score_distribution}).
 Llama family models (3B and 8B) tend to output score of 4 (Figure~\ref{fig:score_dist_llama}) and Qwen 2.5 family models tend to output score of 2 (Figure~\ref{fig:score_dist_qwen}).
 By using contrastive decoding, these biases toward specific ranges are mitigated and making the score outputs closer to human annotations.

 Upon analyzing the first output token logit distribution~(Figure~\ref{fig:logit_distribution}) of the Qwen family models in the 0-4 score range, Qwen-2.5 3B, 7B, 8B, and 14B models encode similar biases where Score 2 is the highest while the most frequent human annotation is Score 3.
 The bias towards Score 2 gradually decreases as the model size scales from 3B to 14B, but still remains even in the 14B model.
-Furthermore, the logit range in each model differs e.g., max logit in 3B $\approx 25$ (Figure~\ref{fig:logit_dist_qwen3b}), 7B $\approx 30$ (Figure~\ref{fig:logit_dist_qwen7b}), and 14B $\approx 34$, further motivating the inclusion of $\lambda$ in Eq.~\ref{eq:constrastive} to align the logit distributions between these models.
+Furthermore, the logit range in each model differs e.g., max logit in 3B $\approx 25$ (Figure~\ref{fig:logit_dist_qwen3b}), 7B $\approx 30$ (Figure~\ref{fig:logit_dist_qwen7b}), and 14B $\approx 34$, motivating the inclusion of $\lambda$ in Eq.~\ref{eq:constrastive} to align the logit distributions between these models.
 This bias on Score 2 in the 3B model helps decrease similar bias encoded in the 7B and 14B models when used as the assistant model.

 As a result of score range bias, using Llama 3B or 7B with greedy decoding causes the lowest correlation in 2-6 score range (Table~\ref{tab:contrastive_judge_corr_llama}).
 This trend is not limited to the Llama-3 family models and it is also observed in the Qwen-2.5 family models (Table~\ref{tab:contrastive_judge_corr_qwen}).
-Focusing on greedy decoding, Qwen-2.5 family and Llama3.1-3B show clearer trend that score range from 1 to 5 shows the highest correlation among the experimented score ranges (7B, 1 to 5: 0.385, 14B, 1 to 5: 0.456), while Llama3.1-8B being the exception that 3 to 7 score range showing highest correlation among all score ranges.
-These outcomes further raises concern on applying LLM judges beyond the standard 1-5 range.\footnote{Also on 1-7~\cite{likert1932technique} or 1-10~\citep{ye2024justiceprejudicequantifyingbiases} scales.}
+Focusing on greedy decoding, Qwen-2.5 family and Llama3.1-3B show clearer trend that the 1-5 score range shows the highest correlation among the experimented score ranges (7B, 1-5: .370, 14B, 1-5: .468), while Llama3.1-8B being the exception that 3 to 7 score range showing highest correlation among all score ranges.
+These outcomes further raises concern on applying LLM judges beyond the standard 1-5 range.